Mtang000/100-Days-of-AI-Engineering./README.md

   *Day 14 - Bigram Language Model.
   Model looks at a word and tries to predict very next word.
   Weak point :
     I have not created a larger data base in this model so it is kinda limiting.

+  *Day 15 - Model Predicts Humans nexts number.
+  Model trains on the user input and adapts in real time, then predicts.
+  Weak point :
+    It's predicts kinda useless because it predicts before the user input so the user can always change the input.